HELP!!! OBDCOM Troubleshooting guide

 You got a "BLUE SCREEN" and Windows shut down when you clicked CONNECT in OBDCOM?

-Option 2: With the OBD plugged into the USB port, open Windows Device Manager and scroll down to Ports(COM&LPT), then open that section up and look for something called USB Serial Port (COM#).
+With the OBD plugged into the USB port, open Windows Device Manager and scroll down to Ports(COM&LPT), then open that section up and look for something called USB Serial Port (COM#).
 What is the COM#?
-(If it is not there, then skip to the section RE-INSTALLING DRIVERS above.)
 What else is listed there?
 You probably have other things, each with their own COM number.
-Right-click on all the other devices with a COM#, and choose "Disable".
-This is not permanent.
+Option 1: If you set the COM# for USB Serial Port to something in the 1-to-8 range, you can then force the OBDCOM software to use that port in Setup, and put a check in the "Disable automatic port search" box.
+Option 2: You can disable the other COM ports by Right-clicking on all the other devices with a COM#, and choose "Disable".
+(This is not permanent.)
 Don't disable USB Serial Port (COM#), just disable all the others.
-(If the COM# is higher than 15, go to the first suggestion at the top of this page) Try it on the car.
+Option 1 is the best solution.
+Once you've done one of these two options, try it on the car.
 The 'Blue Screen' should be gone.
+If you need help with the 'Blue Screen' problem, please let us know.

 You got an Error number in the 100's: